Diagnostic delay: Pulmonary embolism

 A pulmonary embolism is a blockage of a pulmonary artery in the lungs, usually due to a blood clot traveling from the legs or, rarely, other parts of the body.
 This is called deep vein thrombosis.

 A study of 514 patients found 47% of them had a diagnostic delay of at least 3 days.
 This delay was attributed to the absence of major pulmonary embolism risk factors, or clinical presentations like chest pain, syncope, or the presence of dyspnea or hemoptysis.
 The delay was associated with a worst 30-day prognosis.

 Arthritis

 Axial spondyloarthritis

 Diagnostic delay is a major challenge in axial spondyloarthritis (AS), a chronic form of arthritis that causes significant lower-back or buttock inflammation that persists for over three months.

-Improvements

 In 2003, there was typically a diagnostic delay of 5–10 years.
 Reports from the Danish nationwide DANBIO registry hint that in Denmark, the average diagnostic delay for AS diminished from 5.5 years in 2000 to 3–4 months in 2011.
 In France, the 2017 median diagnostic delay elucidated from a cross-sectional study was 2 years.